kilonzi/kilonzi/README.md

 ## Profile

-A highly dedicated data engineer with 9 years of professional experience in designing and building data applications, dashboards and visualisations in Python.
+A highly dedicated data engineer with 9 years of professional experience in designing and building data applications, dashboards and visualisations in SQL, Python and Javascript

 ## A simple view of my world